NOAA-ORR-ERD/WebGnomeClient/doc/location_files/sabine_examples.rst

 Example 3.
 ----------

-We’ve seen the behavior of two different pollutants under varying wind conditions.
-Next we’ll see how the gasoline spill would behave if there was no wind.
+We've seen the behavior of two different pollutants under varying wind conditions.
+Next we'll see how the gasoline spill would behave if there was no wind.
 Change the wind conditions to no wind and rerun the gasoline spill.